nlohmann/json/Reference.md

 # Reference

+## Nomenclature

+We use the term "JSON" when we mean the [JavaScript Object Notation](http://json.org); that is, the file format.
+When we talk about the class implementing our library, we use "`JSON`" (typewriter font).
+Instances of this class are called "`JSON` values" to differentiate them from "JSON objects"; that is, unordered mappings, hashes, and whatnot.

 ## Types and default values

+This table describes how JSON values are mapped to C++ types.

 | JSON type               | value_type                 | C++ type                      | type alias             | default value |
 | ----------------------- | -------------------------- | ----------------------------- | ---------------------- | --------------